rubenv/node-autoquit/README.md

 ## Specifying options

-  Autoquit currently has one option: specifying the idle timeout.
   You can pass options as an object to the `autoQuit` call:

     server.autoQuit({ timeOut: 900 });

   Accepted options:

   * `timeOut`: number of seconds of inactivity before triggering the shutdown method.
+  * `exitFn`: A function that will be invoked when shutting down.
+If this is not supplied, the default action is to invoke `process.exit(0);`.

 ## License